BCDevOps/openshift-wiki/docs/OCP/RequestUserAccess.md

 ---
-title: How to request new user access to OpenShift
+title: How to Request New User Access to OpenShift
 description: The process for granting a new user access to the BC Gov OpenShift platform.
 ---

-# Introduction
+## How to Request New User Access to Openshift

 The OpenShift platform provides platform and project-level access control.
 Access to the the OpenShift platform is managed by the OCIO Enterprise DevOps branch.
 This document describes the pre-requisites and mechanism for granting *platform* access.
 Project-level access is described [here](../HowTo/GrantUsersAccessToProject.md).

 Keep in mind that every team member *may not* need access to OpenShift and the security principle of least privilege should be considered prior to requesting platform access, and when granting project-level access.

-# Pre-requisites
+## Pre-requisites

 A new user who will be granted access to OpenShift must have: